 Restoration and colourisation of old images

-Less frequently used, but still very interesting, VanceAI offers an online application that restores and colors scanned prints that you upload.
-Small downside, the maximum resolution is 1200 x 1200 pixels.
+Less frequently used, but still very interesting, VanceAI offers an online application that restores and colours the scanned prints you upload.
+The only downside is that the maximum resolution is 1200 x 1200 pixels.

 Video is also entering a new era